membrane/api-gateway/distribution/examples/openapi/openapi-validation-simple/README.md

 # Validate Requests and Responses against OpenAPI

-The **OpenAPIProxy** can validate requests and responses against OpenAPI.
+Membrane can validate requests and responses against OpenAPI.
 The specifications can be in YAML or JSON format on disk or reachable over the network.

 ## Running the example